Rebuilding the R-390A Receivers

 the seller is agreeable, connect it to the receiver LOCAL AUDIO

 Put on the CAL and the BFO, set the KC to xx.500 kc and rotate the MC change thru all bands to hear if the CAL oscillator is received on all bands.
-Turn off the BFO and then watching how much the CAL oscillator shows on the Carrier Level meter, run thru the bands again.
+Turn off the BFO, make sure the RF Gain is fully advanced and then, watching how much the CAL oscillator shows on the Carrier Level meter, run thru the bands again.
 The meter level should read over 40db.
 50db is more likely if everything is aligned.
-Be sure to check all bands for CAL reception.
+Be sure to check all bands for CAL Carrier Level.
 With the CAL still on, check the EPE on any band.
 Be sure to also check the linearity every 10kc.
 That's an easy test that shows a lot.
 Recent alignment should have no more than 0.5kc EPE and an unknown PTO might have up to 4kc EPE but should still be linear with just a slight increase each 10kc increment.
 These two tests are easy to perform and tell you a lot of info.
 If both tests look good, the receiver is probably in good shape.
 This applies to any R-390A that you want to perform a "quick check" to.

 Since the CAL oscillator is practically connected to the Antenna Input, it serves as a onboard signal generator.
 If you hear the CAL oscillator when tuning through the 100kc markers on all bands (if you have a speaker connected,) then most of the receiver is working well enough to receive a strong signal.
 The reading on the Carrier Level meter will show generally how sensitive and in alignment the receiver is.
 Most rebuilt and aligned R-390As will show 50db+ on the meter at around 10mc.
 Check around 5mc and the meter should read the same or higher.
 Check around 15mc and the meter will probably read less but still be around 40db.
 The EPE check just tells you if the receiver has been recently aligned by someone who is thorough and did do the EPE adjustment.
 EPE < 1kc, recent alignment.
 EPE > 4kc, typical of "as found" PTO.